VeronicaLourens/vero-perfume/README.md

 * The code in ```product.js``` is from [How to display content depending on dropdown menue user selection](https://stackoverflow.com/questions/18115916/how-to-display-content-depending-on-dropdown-menue-user-selection)

 * The CSS code for the total count of the shopping cart is adapted from [How to put the number at top right corner of cart icon?](https://stackoverflow.com/questions/51304169/how-to-put-the-number-at-top-right-corner-of-cart-icon)

+* The Wishlist code was inspired and taken from CI Slack channel where fellow coders shared the tips and tricks.

+* I learned how to implement the contact form for site users to contact the shop owner on Youtube [Code With Stein](https://www.youtube.com/watch?v=dnhEnF7_RyM)

 [Back to top](#vero-perfume)
 # Acknowledgement